sailorsone/sailorsone.github.io/README.md

-# sailorsone.github.io
+# cdn.sailors.one
-Sailors One Front End
+Sailors One CDN